Current Weather in Cleveland, Ohio

 Which begs the real question, do you think that there is a cotyledon fairy that takes the seed leaves your plants lost and places the plant equivalent to $.25 under their little plant pillows?

-One Response to “No Those Are Not Baby Plant Wings: Cotyledon Leaves”
+One thought on “No Those Are Not Baby Plant Wings: Cotyledon Leaves

 I am wondering if I can use your picture of baby plants for my daughter’s elementary school newsletter.
 We are trying to get volunteers to work in the school garden.